aisharahman/aisharahman.github.io/_pages/cv.md

 Work Experience
 ======
+* May 2022 – Present: Graduate Research Assistant (University of New Mexico)
+  * Department of Electrical and Computer Engineering
+    - Performance and Resource Optimization in Networks (PROTON) Lab.

 * Feb.
 2022 – Present: Vice Chair
   * IEEE Albuquerque Women in Engineering Affinity Group
     - Organizing and conducting monthly public talks, workshops, and other volunteering activities for promoting women engineers and scientists and inspiring girls around the world to follow their academic interests to a career in engineering.